petermrrsh/LMR/README.md

 # LMR

-LMR is currently being submitted to the iOS App Store.
+LMR is temporarily off the iOS App Store.
 Use this simulator build with the iOS 11 Simulator to demo the app (Mac only).

 App demo video - https://youtu.be/JpmnhSRKRy4